 3) And finally make sure you have a reason to go home because after a few days in Cornwall you’ll probably never want to leave…

 Enjoying Cornwall breaks over the last few years has really made me realise how beautiful parts of England can be.
-There’s so many magical places to explore right on our doorstep that can often get overlooked, so I hope this post inspires you to enjoy your own amazing holiday to Cornwall!
+There are so many magical places to explore right on our doorstep that can often get overlooked.
+So, I hope this post inspires you to enjoy your own amazing holiday to Cornwall!